warunatrivet/uwazi_test/Data-synchronization.md

 ***

+## Configuration

-To configure the synchronization process, the host or "master" database needs to be modified.
+The host or "Master" database needs to be modified.
 The **settings** collection of the MongoDB database should have a single document.
 Edit that document to hold a new key named "**sync**" (please, be careful not to modify or delete any of the existing keys, ie: filters, links, languages, etc.).

 That _sync_ key should have the following structure:
 ```